DA0-DA0/docs/docs/quickstart/create-a-dao.md

 You will see the basic configurations for your DAO.

 :::tip
-The UI is full of tool tips.
+The UI is full of tooltips.
 Read them!
 They'll tell you more about configuration options.
 :::

 ### Basic Config